QuantEcon/lecture-python-intro/lectures/business_cycle.md

 plt.show()
 ```

-+++ {"user_expressions": []}
+We see that

+* consumer sentiment often remains high during during expansion and
+drops before a recession.
+* there is a clear negative correlation between consumer sentiment and the CPI.

+When the price of consumer commodities rises, consumer confidence diminishes.

+This trend is more significant in the during [stagflation](https://en.wikipedia.org/wiki/Stagflation).

 ### Production

-Consumers' confidence often influences their consumption pattern.

-This often manifests on the production side.

-The real industrial output is highly correlated with
-recessions in the economy.
+Real industrial output is highly correlated with recessions in the economy.

 However, it is not a leading indicator, as the peak of contraction in production
-delays compared to consumer confidence and inflation.
+is delayed relative to consumer confidence and inflation.

 We plot the real industrial output change from the previous year
-from 1919 to 2022 in the US to show this trend
+from 1919 to 2022 in the US to show this trend.

 ```{code-cell} ipython3
 ---